LeonTLam/obsidian-ntnu/04_Extra/Templates/Trader_Template.md

     Maps as "Map",
     Trader as "Trader",
     Desc as "Description",
-    Kappa as "Status",
+    Status as "Status (Completion)",
     LvlReq as "Level Requirement"
-from "03_Creative_Projects/Quests/"
+from "03_Creative_Projects/Escape_From_Tarkov/Quests"
-where contains(tags, "#Quest")
+where Trader = this.Trader
-sort file.name asc
+sort this.LvlReq asc
 ```